 The Parent Connect is a parent discussion centered series on how to build skills in our children to understand their emotions, to make and keep friends, and to make fair and safe choices.
 These skills help children to positively participate in their family and community, help ensure school success, and help them develop a more positive sense of self.
 Each Parent Connect is facilitated by an Extension Educator and lasts one hour.
 Topics, such as, Making Choices, Take a Deep Breath, and Helping Children Identify their Strengths, are first introduced by the Extension Educator with examples of why this is important and how parents can build this skill.
 The second half of the hour allows for discussion and response among participants, to make The Parent Connect relevant to the needs and situations of each group.

-- NEW starting in August, our Focus on Fathers series, which is a parent discussion series dedicated just for fathers.
-Current class offerings: Tuesdays, August 3, 10, 17, 24 from 8:00 – 9:00 pm.
-Register here: https://tinyurl.com/FocusOnFathersAugust2021
+- Focus on Fathers series, which is a parent discussion series dedicated just for fathers.
+Current class offerings: Will be updated in 2022

 Triple P: Positive Parenting Program